steve-canham/imp_ror/docs/4_Database Schemas.md

 <h2>Database Schemas</h2>

-<h3>The base ror data schema</h3>
+<h3>The base 'src' data schema</h3>

 The initial import is to tables that almost exactly mirror the original structure of the json file.
-These tables are all grouped within a schema called 'ror'.
+These tables are all grouped within a schema called 'src'.
 The import process recreates the tables each time.

 The id used to identify each ror entry, in all tables, is the last 9 characters of the full ROR id, i.e. the ROR URL with the prefix "https://ror.org/" removed.
 This is clearer than using the full